zbeekman/WRF/README.md

 To build WRF-CMake from source, please refer to the [WRF-CMake Installation page](README_CMAKE_INSTALL.md).

 ### Currently supported platforms
-- Linux with gcc/gfortran and Intel compilers
+- Linux with gcc/gfortran, Intel, and Cray compilers
 - macOS with gcc/gfortran and Intel compilers
 - Windows with MinGW-w64 and gcc/gfortran
 - Configurations for special environments like supercomputers